dotnet/runtime/docs/coding-guidelines/adding-api-guidelines.md

 Once the documentation is official, any subsequent updates to it must be made directly in https://github.com/dotnet/dotnet-api-docs/.
 It's fine to make updates to the triple slash comments later, they just won't automatically flow into the official docs.

 ## FAQ
-_**How do I consume APIs from another package that aren't yet published?**_

-If you are adding APIs across multiple packages at the same time.
-You can temporarily add a direct ProjectReference from the ref\csproj to the ref\csproj, src\csproj to the ref\csproj, and/or tests\csproj to pkg\pkgproj.
-Once a new set of packages have been published these ProjectReferences should be removed.

 _**What to do if you are moving types down into a lower contract?**_